-Karkala Youth Cracks UPSC on 9th Attempt, Secures IAS with AIR 345
+Karkala youth cracks UPSC on 9th attempt, secures IAS with AIR 345

 Live

-In a story of perseverance against the odds, Mohammad Shaukth Azeem, a young man from modest beginnings in Karkala, has secured an All India Rank of 345 in the prestigious Union Public Service Commission (UPSC) Civil Services Examination, earning a place in the Indian Administrative Service (IAS) in his ninth attempt.
+In a story of perseverance against the odds, Mohammed Shaukath Azeem, a young man from modest beginnings in Karkala, has secured an All India Rank of 345 in the prestigious Union Public Service Commission (UPSC) Civil Services Examination, earning a place in the Indian Administrative Service (IAS) in his ninth attempt.

-Karkala, Udupi District: In a story of perseverance against the odds, Mohammad Shaukth Azeem, a young man from modest beginnings in Karkala, has secured an All India Rank of 345 in the prestigious Union Public Service Commission (UPSC) Civil Services Examination, earning a place in the Indian Administrative Service (IAS) in his ninth attempt.
+Karkala: In a story of perseverance against the odds, Mohammed Shaukath Azeem, a young man from modest beginnings in Karkala, has secured an All India Rank of 345 in the prestigious Union Public Service Commission (UPSC) Civil Services Examination, earning a place in the Indian Administrative Service (IAS) in his ninth attempt.

 Shaukth, who holds a degree in Electronics and Communication Engineering, pursued his education under trying circumstances.
 After briefly working with an IT firm, he realised the corporate path wasn’t for him.
 His real ambition lay elsewhere.